utat-ss/HERON-documentation/pay/new_member_intro.md

 # C Programming

 In this document, we will provide a brief overview of the basics of the C programming language, putting emphasis on the most relevant areas.
 I will assume some previous programming experience and for certain topics universal to all programming language I will only provide an example of the C syntax with a brief explanation.
-In addition to this document I would recommend “The C Programming Language” by Brian Kernighan and Dennis Ritchie.^[You can find a pdf of this book on the Google Drive in /Instrumentation/Literature] This book describes all the features of C in great detail and is suitable for all levels of programming experience.
+In addition to this document I would recommend **“The C Programming Language”** by Brian Kernighan and Dennis Ritchie. **You can find a pdf of this book on the Google Drive in /Instrumentation/Literature.** This book describes all the features of C in great detail and is suitable for all levels of programming experience.

 ## So, what makes C different than other programming languages?